 Acceptance and accountability are the keywords while tackling rationalization.

 Accept the truth and make sure you realize the consequences of your decisions.
 As they may affect not you but also the people around you.
 Act on something that will make you accountable.
 Make sure to rectify things yourself if you make a mistake.

 We live in the golden age of technology where everything we need is in the palm of our hands.
 There are multiple resources out there to help us and the internet is also a good place to start.

 If you’re trying to quit porn, for example, you can install a porn blocker like BlockerX on your phone and laptop.
 This way you no longer have to actively avoid porn.
 The app will make adjustments to hide adult content from you automatically.

 3. Think logically not emotionally

-We as humans tend to base our decisions on emotion and this is precisely why we tend to rationalize instead try focusing on the goal and logically think of ways to reach your desired outcome.
+We as humans tend to base our decisions on emotion and this is precisely why we tend to rationalize instead try focusing on the goal and logically think of ways to reach our desired outcome.
 Remember, recognizing the issue is half the battle already.

 Mental health is a common condition.
 It is treatable and reversible.
 But almost never is it something to be feared or ignored.
 It is much more common than we realize.
 It is treatable and MODERATE to highly TREATED.
-People with mental illness don’t need to be launcher pilots, or Olympic athletes.
-They can and should do everything you can do to achieve success in life.
+People with mental illness don’t need to be launcher pilots or Olympic athletes.
+They can and should do everything they can do to achieve success in life.
 But the point is, if you see someone in this state, there is hope.